 Check for Vulnerabilities in Your Plan Before You Make Promises

 If you have become the shiny new penny in a major change initiative, there are things you can try to take you out of the 70% crash zone.
 First, be fastidious in CM best practices.
 Even if you hire a CM consultant, you will need to be knowledgeable about the principals of CM to effectively manage them.
 The change process has become its own industry complete with certifications.
 A popular model known as ADKAR, an acronym by the Prosci® organization, “represents the five outcomes an individual must achieve for change to be successful: Awareness, Desire, Knowledge, Ability, Reinforcement”.
 Under each category is a collection of progressively complex tasks that should be part of a good CM project plan such as risk assessments and communications.
 The caveat: You may not have the luxury of implementing a best practice plan given your organization’s limited resources or lack of patience.
-The Navigator enjoyed a large CM success in a global Wall Street firm despite not being able to fully execute ADKAR.
-And sadly, he endured a CM failure in a smaller boutique firm despite following a rigid ADKAR plan.
+I enjoyed a large CM success in a global Wall Street firm despite not being able to fully execute ADKAR.
+And sadly, I endured a CM failure in a smaller boutique firm despite following a rigid ADKAR plan.
 What made the difference was the level of sponsorship at the top.
 The success story involved a CEO who, in reaction to the global economic crises of 2008, insisted that his senior staff act with urgency to remain competitive.
 They responded by the pruning ‘dead wood’ employees via a new stringent performance evaluation and reducing the inflated employee entitlements which had gotten out of hand over the decades.
 All departments were given the tools to address the change, but there was nowhere for passive aggressive behavior to hide.
 Whereas the smaller boutique firm, which at first glance should have been much easier to succeed in a CM program involving the roll out of a Talent Development program, failed because of inconsistent sponsorship at the top.

 Because the lack of sponsorship is your biggest vulnerability, you will need to first focus on the person who hired you.
 Coach them, and coach them again.
 Let them know upfront that they can expect resistance to change in many forms and how they might handle it.
 Provide examples of resistance that are mentioned above.
 Tell them that complaints are not a sign that the change initiative is misguided.
 Explain that people don’t like going out of their comfort zone, even when it is to their benefit.
 The sponsor should also be able to define the problem that needs to be solved with the change, along with the benefits of its adoption, the consequences of its rejection.